 Incline Bench Press

-Below are three bench press variations that do not include a barbell, which can increase unilateral strength and hypertrophy or add variety to a training program.
+Below are two bench press variations that do not include a barbell, which can increase unilateral strength and hypertrophy or add variety to your training program.

 Dumbbell Bench Press

-The dumbbell bench press allows for a greater range of motion (increases stimulus), unilateral development, and can better adjust the angles movement patterning best to fit every athlete’s anthropometric differences at the shoulder.
+The dumbbell bench press allows for a greater range of motion, stimulates unilateral development, and can better accommodate your personal movement patterning if you find the barbell bench uncomfortable.

 What is the proper grip width for the bench press?

-Generally speaking, the standard grip width for the bench press is to be taken slightly wider than shoulder-width.
-The wider the grip, the greater loading is placed on the chest, and the anterior deltoid.
-Additionally, the wider the grip the greater stress is placed on the AC joint, which can be problematic for individuals with shoulder discomfort.
+Generally speaking, the standard grip width for the bench press is slightly wider than shoulder width.
+The wider the grip, the greater stress is placed on the AC joint, which can be problematic for individuals with shoulder discomfort.

 A narrower grip (shoulder width or narrower) will increase loading on the triceps and take the stress off the shoulders.
 As you approach the narrowest of grips (hands placed a few inches apart), some individuals may experience wrist pain.
 Therefore, it is important to understand that there is not one perfect grip placement, but rather it can vary based on the individual and the goal of the press (maximal powerlifting performance vs chest growth vs triceps growth vs pain management, etc).